Weekly Market Insights:

 This Week: Companies Reporting Earnings

-* This information is not intended to be a substitute for specific, individualized tax advice.
-We suggest that you discuss your specific tax issues with a qualified tax professional.
+*This information is not intended to be a substitute for specific, individualized tax advice.
+Please discuss your specific tax issues with a qualified tax professional.

 Tip adapted from IRS.gov5